erikasversion/Hello/_pages/about.md

 ## Additional Experience

 In 2020, I created a book-focused Instagram account.
 Today, it has over 11,000 followers.
-I've also seen the account mentioned by strangers on Reddit, which is pretty cool ☺️
+I've also seen the account mentioned by strangers on Reddit, which is pretty cool!

 In conjunction with the Instagram account, I started a curated Amazon storefront featuring discounted ebooks.
 My storefront has generated $159,373.44 of shipped item revenue YTD.